-- Acquisition of skills that allow students living with intense communication needs to learn effectively, socialize and communicate in school and in daily living environments. - Providing a program and learning environment which minimizes triggers that can cause unsafe behaviours in school. - Providing intensive support around the use of communication tools to increase independence in school and the community.
+- Acquisition of skills that allow students living with significant communication needs to learn effectively, socialize and communicate in school and in daily living environments. - Providing a program and learning environment which minimizes provocations that can cause unsafe behaviours in school. - Providing intensive support around the use of communication tools to increase independence in school and the community.

 Programming includes opportunities for integration into same-age classrooms and into all school-wide activities, as appropriate and in accordance with the goals on the IEP.
-Students would remain in the program for a minimum of one year, or until they had the skills to return to the regular classroom setting, or alternative class placement where appropriate, and be successful in that placement.
+Students would remain in the program for a minimum of one year, or until they have developed the skills to return to the regular classroom setting, or alternative class placement where appropriate, and be successful in that placement.

-Students are referred for consideration through KPRLite with support of the Speech Language Pathologist supporting the student or after following the Multi Focused Team Pathway and presentation at a Multi Focused Team meeting.
-If selected for placement in one of 8 Primary Communication Classes at a regional selection committee meeting, the Special Education Department sends an approval and placement letter to the school.
-The selection committee is considering students who have demonstrated the ability to engage in and make gains in their communication type, find success within the shared support model, class make up and current grade (time remaining to access the program).
-The school team then shares the PCC Brochure with parent(s)/guardian(s) and discusses placement for verbal acceptance of placement.
-The student is then placed in the PCC program through the Identification, Placement and Review Committee.
+Students are referred for consideration through KPRLite with support of the speech language pathologist supporting the student or after following the MFT pathway and presentation at a MFT meeting.
+If selected for placement in one of eight PCCs at a regional selection committee meeting, the Special Education Department sends an approval and placement letter to the school.
+The selection committee considers students who have demonstrated the ability to engage in and make gains in their communication type, find success within the shared support model, class make up and current grade (time remaining to access the program).
+The school team then shares the PCC brochure with parent(s)/guardian(s) and discusses placement for verbal acceptance of placement.
+The student is then offered a placement within the PCC program through the IPRC.